EECS150/asic-labs-fa22/project/checkpoint3.md

 cache first and upgrade later.
 Use the SRAMs that are available in

-`/home/ff/eecs151/hammer/src/hammer-vlsi/technology/asap7/sram_compiler/memories/behavioral/sram_behav_models.v`
+`/home/ff/eecs151/verilog_lib/SRAM.v`

 for your data and tag arrays.
+Make sure to `git pull` if this file is not included in your YAML files.

 The pin descriptions for these SRAMs are as follows: